catamphetamine/webapp/README.md

 The application should be run as an unprivileged user.

-When switching to TLS all cookies should be reset (`{ secure: true }` option will be set on them automatically upon Https detection).
+When switching to TLS will be made all cookies should be recreated (`{ secure: true }` option will be set on them automatically upon Https detection when they are recreated).

 Image Server
 ============